FelipeSenco/nextjs-case/README.md

 ### Description

-This full-stack Next.js application is composed of three main pages, utilizing Next.js's built-in file system-based routing for both pages and API endpoints.
-It is developed with React and TypeScript for a robust and type-safe user experience.
+This full-stack Next.js application consists of three main pages, leveraging Next.js's built-in file system-based routing for pages and API routes.
+It's crafted using React and TypeScript, offering a type-safe development experience.
+For styling, the app incorporates Tailwind CSS, providing a utility-first approach to design with responsive features.
+Data fetching and state management are handled by React Query, ensuring up-to-date UI based on server state.

 ### Home Page